frank-dspeed/chrome-nodejs/README.md

+# !!Warning
+This is only for development and expirenced developers it offers no security nothing End Users will use open-pwa which adds a Permission Layer on top of this.

 # chrome-nodejs
 Installs ipcConnection as Chrome Extension to use System Wide Installed Chrome and NodeJS to create Apps without the need to bundle chrome and nodejs - a drop in Replacement for Electron and NWJS apps